 Digital payments have evolved from a digital feature to a foundational layer of software systems as we know them today.
-Right from e-commerce checkouts to embedded finance with mobile applications, payment functionality need be immediate, secure and incredibly reliable.
-These are stout technical systems that require in-depth domain knowledge, thus most organizations eventually turn to paid software development services that focus their energy on conceptualizing and delivering production-grade payment platforms.
+From e-commerce checkouts to embedded finance in mobile applications, payment functionality needs to be immediate, secure, and incredibly reliable.
+Platforms similar to ClickPay have further raised user expectations for seamless, automated transactions.
+These are stout technical systems that require in-depth domain knowledge.
+Most organizations eventually turn to paid software development services that focus their energy on conceptualizing and delivering production-grade payment platforms.

 System Architecture of Payment Platforms

-Payment systems, at a technical level, are built based on distributed architectures and high availability as well as fault tolerance.
-A standard payment platform is made up of micro-services designated to serve individual functionalities such as transaction processing, fraud detection, authentication and many more.
+Payment systems, at a technical level, are built on distributed architectures with high availability and fault tolerance.
+A standard payment platform comprises microservices designed to perform specific functions, such as transaction processing, fraud detection, authentication, and more.

-These services communicate with each other using APIs and message queues to decouple them from one another and allow asynchronous processing, thus avoiding bottlenecks in the system.
+These services communicate with each other via APIs and message queues, decoupling them and enabling asynchronous processing, thereby avoiding bottlenecks in the system.
 The dynamic nature of Kubernetes and load balancers, generated through orchestration tools such as Kubernetes

 You have an event-driven design where every transaction translates to events that can be handled independently, and new-age architectures rely on this as well.
 With this, it really improves performance